 Bruny Island is perhaps the best and most-visited Hobart attraction.
 This adventure-packed 362 km² island is accessible via a 15-minute car ferry from Kettering, just half an hour south of Hobart.

-From the iconic Neck Lookout to rugged coastlines to unique wildlife to world-class gourmet food and produce, it’s no wonder why a visit to Bruny Island is on the top of many people’s list of things to do in Hobart.
+From the iconic Neck Lookout to rugged coastlines to unique wildlife to world-class gourmet food and produce, it's no wonder why a visit to Bruny Island is on the top of many people's list of things to do in Hobart.

 To be fair though, Bruny Island deserves much more than just a quick day trip.
 But still, if you're short on time then it's possible to book an organised tour from Hobart that manages to cram in a fair bit.

 Related: The Fluted Cape Walk (Bruny Island

 Mona is definitely one of the weirdest attractions in Hobart.
 The acryonym MONA stands for “The Museum of Old and New”.
 This quirky mix of ancient, modern and contemporary art is the largest privately-funded museum in the southern hemisphere.
 I’d argue that it’s also the strangest.

 So, if you’re in town, make sure to plan a trip to MONA if you’re up for the experience!

 6. Take a Day Trip to Port Arthur (Unesco World Heritage Site)

 If you haven’t noticed yet, Hobart is a great place to base yourself when exploring day trips to some of Tasmania’s best areas and attractions.
 And, for history lovers, a trip to Port Arthur on the Tasman Peninsula is a must-do experience that's easy on a day trip from Hobart.

 The World-Heritage-listed Port Arthur Historic Site is a well-preserved penal colony site where thousands of convicts were sent during the early colonial period in Tasmania.
 A ticket to visit to the Port Arthur historic site includes a guided tour and allows visitors to explore the grounds, prisons, homes and messes of early convicts and colonists.